 (English, season five onwards)

-Seto's little brother and his main fan.
-In contrast to his brother's obsession with Duel Monsters, Mokuba has an obsession for Capsule Monster Chess.
+Aside from his brief unfinished stint playing Duel Monsters against Yugi in Duel Kingdom, the only games he ever played on-panel were Capsule Monster Chess and Russian Roulette Dinner.
 Can usually be seen either carrying his brother's briefcase or monitoring his brother's tournaments.
 While Kaiba is openly disdainful of Yugi and his friends, Mokuba gets along with them just fine, though he's still mostly on his brother's side when it comes to the rivalry he has with Yugi.

 - Adaptational Heroism/Took a Level in Kindness: Mokuba is much nicer in the second anime than he is in the manga.

 - Big Brother Worship: He adores his brother, even when he's being a jerk to the other characters.